akka/akka-grpc/docs/src/main/paradox/server/akka-http.md

 ### Akka gRPC route

-We create the Akka gRPC service implementation, and convert it to a @apidoc[Route] as well:
+We create the Akka gRPC service implementation, and convert it to a @apidoc[Route$] as well:

 Scala
 :  @@snip [AuthenticatedGreeterServer.java](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/AuthenticatedGreeterServer.scala) { #grpc-route }